Shaolin kung fu: Chinese martial arts before Shaolin

 Chinese historical records, like Spring and Autumn Annals of Wu and Yue, the Bibliographies in the Book of the Han Dynasty, the Records of the Grand Historian, and other sources document the existence of martial arts in China for thousands of years.
 For example, the Chinese martial art of wrestling, Shuai Jiao, predates the establishment of Shaolin temple by several centuries.
 Since Chinese monasteries were large landed estates that made a considerable regular income, monks required some form of protection.
 Historical discoveries indicate that, even before the establishment of Shaolin temple, monks had been armed and also practiced martial arts.
 In 1784 the Boxing Classic: Essential Boxing Methods made the earliest extant reference to the Shaolin Monastery as Chinese boxing's place of origin.
 This is, however, a misconception, but even the fact that such a mistake could be made helps to show the historical importance of Shaolin kung fu.

 Southern and Northern dynasties (420–589 AD)

 Shaolin temple established

 In 495 AD, Shaolin temple was built among the Song mountains in Henan province.
-The first monk who preached Buddhism there was the monk named Buddhabhadra (佛陀跋陀罗 (Fótuóbátuóluó)), simply called Batuo (跋陀) by the Chinese.
+The first monk who preached Buddhism there was Buddhabhadra (佛陀跋陀罗 (Fótuóbátuóluó)), simply called Batuo (跋陀) by the Chinese.
 There are historical records that Batuo's first Chinese disciples, Huiguang (慧光) and Sengchou (僧稠), both had exceptional martial skills.
 For example, Sengchou's skill with the tin staff and empty-hand strikes is even documented in the Chinese Buddhist canon.